Go Back

 • Transfer the poolish into an airtight container & cover with a lid.
 Leave to sit at room temperature for 1 hour then place in the fridge for 18-24 hours.

 Make sure to use a container with plenty of extra room!
 The poolish will double in size.
+See the notes section for room temperature adjustments.

 • The next day, take the poolish out of the fridge & leave to sit at room temperature for 1 hour.